Sidhartht1607/Covidmask_wearing_prediction/README.md

 This dataset serves as a valuable resource for understanding the factors influencing mask-wearing behavior among college students, particularly in the context of the COVID-19 pandemic.
 By analyzing the survey responses and building predictive models, researchers can gain insights into the determinants of mask-wearing frequency and develop strategies to promote and encourage responsible mask-wearing practices among the student population.

-## Potential Applications

-- **Public Health Interventions**: Insights from this dataset can inform the development of targeted public health campaigns aimed at promoting mask wearing and increasing adherence to recommended guidelines.
-- **Policy Decisions**: Policymakers can use the findings from this dataset to implement evidence-based policies and interventions to improve mask-wearing behavior within the university community.
-- **Research**: Researchers can leverage this dataset to explore the relationship between various psychosocial factors and mask-wearing behavior, contributing to the broader understanding of health behavior during pandemics.

 **Data**